Police: Man arrested after desertion from Fort Bliss

 Donald Lang says he had his 10 and 13-year-old sons in the house.
 He says his "13 year old son looked out the window and said they're gonna kill us all dad."

-Lang's family tells Newschannel 12 that he served three terms overseas with the Army.
-They say he was awarded a medal for saving someone's life on one of those terms.
+Lang's family tells Newschannel 12 that he served two terms overseas with the Army.

 However, the say that's not all he brought back with him.
 "He developed PTSD, which has been a really tough deal for him to handle," said Donald Lang.